sci-comp/SceneBuilder/README.md

 Our chair item is now ready!

+#### How to break our items

+If we move our PackedScenes (ex, Chair.glb) files around, then the scene path property of the SceneBuilterItem resource will point to the wrong location.

-Note that the result of scene path being a field of a given SceneBuilderItem instance is that if the item PackedScene is moved around in FileSystem, then the PackedScene will no longer be found by SceneBuilder.
-If we need to move a PackedScene item in FileSystem, then we should manually update scene path fields, or simply delete then recreate SceneBuilderItem resources in bulk.
+If we need to move a PackedScene in FileSystem, then we should manually update scene path field.

+If we need to move many PackedScenes around in FileSystem, then we should delete the SceneBuilderItem resources, then recreate them in bulk.

-Although we demonstrate how to automatically generate items and icons in the next section, once a SceneBuilderItem is made, it must be edited by hand for any further changes.
+Once a SceneBuilderItem resource is made, it must be edited by hand for any further changes.

 ### Batch create items

 1. Select paths in FileSystem that contain an imported scene with a root node that derives from type Node3D.
-These paths must end in either .glb or .tscn.
 2. Run the "Create scene builder items" command by going to Project > Tools > Scene Builder > Create scene builder items, or by pressing the keyboard shortcut Alt + /
 3. Fill out the fields in the popup window, then hit okay.

 ![scene_builder_create_items](./Documentation/Image/scene_builder_create_items.png)

-4. When the command "Create scene builder items" is run, the scene icon_studio will be opened.
+4. When the command "Create scene builder items" is run, the `icon_studio` scene will be opened.
 Please close the scene when it's done without saving changes to icon_studio.tscn.

 However, if you would like to make changes to icon_studio.tscn, then that's a great way to customize your icons.